llogostevo/acmerockets/readme.md

 figure element html

 # other techniques

+Creating a section that takes the full view port on a screen
 - adding a custom class using @layer utilities
 - making a media query from the class in tailind.config.js - using extend and adding a name for hte screen sizes
 - calculat